techlahoma/board_meetings/2020/09_ug_report.md

 ## User Group General Updates
   - Not all UGs are meeting (I'll create an activity list to share this week)
   - Virtual Meetups are still taking place
+  - Questions still coming through about streaming Meetups: Recommendation of streaming training or videos
+  - Requested that Emily work on creating a solid directory of UGLs and a Mailchimp group for emails
-  - Followup on Meetup:
+ # Followup on Meetup:
     - Quick Slack Survey (9 replies)
     - All mentioned they needed something
     - Some requested access to websites but other commented that updating websites wouldn't be consistant
     - Overall: they need something to schedule events and invite, they rely on the event system, they want something with an API to push to other sources
 ## User Group Applications
    - Draft being worked on by Kristin & Emily
    - Deadline to push is October 15